Getting tested for CTX

 USE THE SYMPTOM CHECKER

-- If yes, ask if you can be tested for high levels of a substance found in people with CTX through a dried blood spot test which is available for your doctor to order for free to qualifying patients at testctx.com.
+• If yes, ask if you can be tested for high levels of a substance found in people with CTX through a dried blood spot test which is available to your doctor for patients at testctx.com.

-Travere Therapeutics, Inc. has partnered with Oregon Health and Science University’s Sterol Analysis Laboratory to offer a free DBS test to qualifying patients to help diagnose CTX.
-Positive CTX test results will be confirmed by genetic testing.
+Mirum Pharmaceuticals, Inc. has partnered with Oregon Health and Science University’s Sterol Analysis Laboratory to offer a free DBS test for patients to help diagnose CTX.* Positive CTX test results will be confirmed by genetic testing.

 To order this free DBS test, have your doctor visit testctx.com to learn more.